djoos-cookbooks/newrelic/README.md

 #### Attribute parameters

 * `'https_download'` - The URL to download the MSI installer from New Relic.
 Default is to pull "latest"
-* `'dotnet_agent'` - The install version of the .NET Agent.
+* `'install_level'` - The install version of the .NET Agent.
 Default is '1' but can use '50' for a complete installation

 #### Example
 ```ruby